Philippe734/Scripts/README.md

 ### GUI schedule shutdown
 GUI tool to set time or duration to schedule a shutdown.

+### Post install
+Personal script used to customize Ubuntu Mate and Xubuntu after installation.

 ### VPN Demon
 For VPN : autoconnect and kill switch apps, forked project.